-During surgery, your doctor will make a small cut (incision) on the underside of your scrotum.
+During surgery, your doctor will make a small cut (incision) on your scrotum.
 This will expose the tube that carries sperm (vas deferens) and release it from surrounding tissues.

-If the fluid is thick or pasty, or if it contains no sperm or partial sperm, scar tissue may be blocking sperm flow.
+If the fluid contains no sperm, scar tissue may be blocking sperm flow.
 In this case, your doctor may choose to perform a vasoepididymostomy.

 After the procedure

-Immediately after surgery, your doctor will cover the incisions with bandages.
-You'll put on tight-fitting undergarments, such as an athletic supporter, and apply ice to reduce swelling.
+Immediately after surgery, your doctor will cover the incision with bandages.
+You'll put on tightfitting undergarments, such as an athletic supporter, and apply ice for 24 to 48 hours to reduce swelling.